SaiManasaVedantam/Heart-Disease-Prediction-System/README.md

 2. Flask
 3. Graphlab Create
 4. SQL
-5. Basic HTML (As the project is more focused on accuracy but not on UI)
+5. Basic HTML (As the project is more focused on reliable prediction but not on UI)